X

 What will it take for you to believe in my take on Parker?
 All he did this week was pitch eight innings of one-hit baseball for Washington, striking out four and earning a win.
 Parker now has three wins and a 1.39 ERA and a 0.93 WHIP.

-The flaw here is the lack of strikeouts; his K% is only 16%.
+The flaw here is the lack of strikeouts; his K% is only 16 percent.
 However, he keeps the ball on the ground, providing mostly worry-free innings.
 Parker is going to be rostered in more leagues this weekend, and if you are looking for a solid piece that can help you with wins and ratios, think about Parker.

 Landen Roupp, San Francisco Giants (38% rostered)

 While his current ERA is an unsightly 4.91, his xERA is 3.22.
-Roupp limits hard contact as seen below in his Statcast page.
+Roupp limits hard contact, as seen below in his Statcast page.
 Walks have hurt him in several starts; if he is able to better manage that, results like he had last week, where he went seven innings and got nine strikeouts, are possible.

 I think he is worth a chance, at least as a streaming option on your roster, while others panic and drop him.
 We can't make too many judgments over a small five-game sample, but I like Roupp's stuff and think you might give him a chance.